utsanjan/GreenHouse-A-Social-Blog-app-/README.md

 </h1>

-<p align="center">This is GreenHouse, a Blog app made by me using Java.<br>
+<p align="center">A minimal Social Blog App coded with Java.<br>
-I used android studio as IDE for making this app,<br>
+I used Android Studio as IDE for making this application,<br>
 Firebase is used as the key server and<br>
 for the data storage of the user posts.</p>